Cambridgeshire Guided Busway: Withdrawn services

+Prior to September 2024, Stagecoach operated routes H and R to increase capacity on the southern section of the busway; the R ran between Cambridge railway station, Addenbrookes and Trumpington Park & Ride, while the H ran in the morning between Trumpington Park & Ride and Addenbrookes only.
+Both services were incorporated into the A in September 2024 to give a 10-minute frequency along the full length of the route.

 Ticketing

 Tickets are bought on the bus.
 Originally passengers boarding on guided sections were required to purchase their tickets before boarding from one of seventeen ticket issuing machines compatible with ITSO smartcards.
 Cash sales from ticket machines were stopped following vandalism of ticket machines in 2014, and the ticket machines were taken out of use completely in 2019, the contactless machine at the Trumpington P&R busway stop will, however, remain.

 The Multibus multi-operator ticket for Cambridgeshire has never been accepted on guided busway services.
 Originally Cambridgeshire County Council stated that smartcard-based multi-operator ticketing would be supported, allowing passengers to board the first bus that arrived.
 They stated that such a ticket would be a first, but would take a while to perfect.
 A smartcard-based ticket that offered some of the promised features was available, but was withdrawn in November 2018 when Stagecoach became the only operator on the busway.